claragt/clara-portfolio/posts/weeknotes-october-2025.md

   * Going slowly and care-fully
   * Resisting the toxic cultures I’ve experienced in many workplaces

+*<br />*

 I believe the work is going to be great.
 It’s interesting work that I care about.
 I think I’ll be good at it and also challenged by it.
 I know there’s lots of fantastic people at PD, both new colleagues and ones I’ve had the privilege of working with before.
 And I know that I’m so so lucky to be able to say all these things.
 It’s such a privilege.

 I want to start this job with care and intention, for myself, my family and my new colleagues.

 - - -

+Sending a thank you to my new friend [Sarah](https://www.linkedin.com/in/sarah-clive/), old friend  [Kate](https://bsky.app/profile/kateiw.bsky.social) and middle length friend [Jane](https://www.linkedin.com/in/janemartincreativesocialchange/) for inspiring me to do this reflection.

 I also want to give thanks to [Caroline](https://www.effortmark.co.uk/blog/), my friend and colleague who, this year, has gently and firmly returned me to work, encouraged me, kept me company with great chats, remembered [Vicky Teinaki](https://www.vickyteinaki.com/about/) with me and given me some good arguments and some great advice.
 Thank you Caroline 💖

 - - -

 ![A photo of a hexagonal building with a glass arched ceiling.
 It's a library with wooden desks in a start shape.
 It looks peaceful and beautiful. ](/static/img/mitchell-luo-96yku2rosfa-unsplash.jpg "State library of Victoria")